cloudandheat/prometheus_smart_exporter/README.rst

 ``"name"``
   the name of the Prometheus metric to use.
 All metric names are automatically prefixed with ``smart_``; the prefix must not be included in the ``"name"`` attribute.
 ``"type"``
-  the type of the Prometheus metric to use.
+  the type of the Prometheus metric to use (generally ``"gauge"`` or ``"counter"``).

+A default attribute mapping is included in the package itself.
+Pull requests for additional rules are welcome.

 Helper
 ------